 - Last Modified Date/ Last Modified By

 Apart from this salesforce.com provides some objects available in the API, we can access only authorized objects.
-The access to objects is determined by many factors such as object configuration, user permissions, access settings, data sharing model, and other factors related specifically to the object.
+Access to objects is determined by many factors such as object configuration, user permissions, access settings, data sharing model, and other factors related specifically to the object.
 Most of the objects accessible through the API have read-write access.
 However, few objects are read-only.

 Relationships defined in Salesforce.com